Skip to main content

 Contact your landlord or letting agent in May if you all plan to leave.

-You might have to give 2 months' notice if your tenancy is periodic.
+You might have to give 2 months' notice if your tenancy has changed to an assured periodic tenancy.

 But your landlord might agree to end the tenancy earlier.
 They will probably be happy with this if they have new tenants ready to move in.